 Today, Curtis is the team’s Veteran Engagement Director and is a constant presence in the community inspiring others and sharing his story.

-“His huge heart and passion for helping veterans and others is not only amazing to watch, but it is also motivating to those around him.”
+“His huge heart and passion for helping veterans and others are not only amazing to watch, but it is also motivating to those around him.”
 Rebecca Brooks said of her fellow RWB teammate.
 “We can’t thank him enough for what he’s done to give back to our community.”

 Maybe to help teach them to drive on.
 Take that Shakespeare!
 Said with a smile of course.